giantswarm/rfc/single-registry-architecture/README.md

 - <https://gitlab.cronce.io/foss/oci-registry>
   - OCI compliant, works with `containerd` by registering as a mirror, no webhooks, optional S3 storage - seems like exactly what w need.
-  - Tested, I unfortunately [couldn't make it work](https://github.com/mcronce/oci-registry/issues/14) even for a simple
-  - test case, doesn't seem to be well supported.
+  - Tested it, but I unfortunately [couldn't make it work](https://github.com/mcronce/oci-registry/issues/14) even for a simple test case, doesn't seem to be well supported.
 - [ACR connected registry](https://learn.microsoft.com/en-us/azure/container-registry/intro-connected-registry)
         - there's no mention of how to deploy outside of AKS edge cluster, seems Azure IoT edge thing only
 - [docker's distribution/distribution](https://github.com/distribution/distribution)